Morgan Foster Larson: 1928 gubernatorial election

 As the 1928 election approached, Larson was viewed as a strong potential nominee.
 The powerful Essex County Republican machine (and thus the state party) was divided between Senator J. Henry Harrison, a candidate for Governor himself, and Fred G. Stickley Jr.

-The Republican Party faced an uphill battle in the general election as well; the Democratic Party, under the leadership of Jersey City political boss Frank Hague, had won the three previous eletions.
+The Republican Party faced an uphill battle in the general election as well; the Democratic Party, under the leadership of Jersey City political boss Frank Hague, had won the three previous elections.
 One Republican candidate, reformist judge Robert Carey of Jersey City, launched his campaign as an outright attack on Hague, promising to weaken his machine as Governor.
 Sensing danger, Hague backed Larson's bid for the nomination, believing that he was the weaker candidate and the lesser threat.
 In the May primary, twenty thousand Hudson County Democrats crossed over to vote for Larson.
 Larson defeated Carey by roughly 55,000 votes throughout the state.

 Early in the general election campaign, Larson ran an amiable, indulgent campaign.
 He cited water conservation and transportation development as key issues, but did little to stimulate interest in the electorate.
 In late September, at the urging of Republican leaders, Larson brought Hague into the campaign again, turning the election into a referendum on "Hagueism," graft, and corruption.
 "If I am elected Governor," he pledged, "I will enter the Capitol at Trenton through the front door and the Hague machine will go out the back door."
 Though his opponent, William L. Dill, was unquestionably honest, Larson won 824,005 to 671,728.
 He was the first Republican elected Governor since Walter Evans Edge in 1919 and only the second since 1908, though he ran several thousand votes behind President-elect Herbert Hoover in the state.
+His seat in the senate was filled by state assemblyman and labor leader Arthur A. Quinn, who defeated Republican-nominee Russell Watson in a special election in 1929.